-In order to better understand Payment Reform strategies and how they can positively influence health care purchasing, let’s begin by explaining how health care is typically delivered.
-On a basic level, the traditional health care model utilizes a fee-for-service payment methodology where physicians are paid based upon the quantity of patient treatments and referrals, which means there’s a fixed focus on volume – not value – of services provided.
+To better understand Payment Reform strategies and how they can positively influence healthcare purchasing, let’s begin by explaining how healthcare is typically delivered.
+On a basic level, the traditional healthcare model utilizes a fee-for-service payment methodology where physicians are paid based on the number of patient treatments and referrals, which means there’s a fixed focus on volume – not value – of services provided.

 The Fee-for-Service Problem

 The problem with fee-for-service payments is they can potentially conflict with the physician’s sense of duty in providing treatment options that are in the best interest of the patient; what’s minimally necessary (and minimally invasive) may not always coincide with producing a profit.

 Additionally, fee-for-service makes it nearly impossible to understand the price of a procedure – which can vary wildly between different providers – and the quality of services rendered.
 There is no correlation between cost and quality, so the adage “you get what you pay for,” isn’t applicable to buying healthcare.

 Payment Reform strategies then, can be described as implementing an alternative payment model that aligns financial incentives with the patient’s best interest.
 In other words, these non-traditional payment methods intend to “free” the provider to give the truest, most accurate care for the patient because it benefits both parties.

 The “win-win” situation that a performance-based model of payment creates is why Payment Reform is a core driver of The Alliance in delivering High-Value Healthcare to employers and their employees.
 We’re executing Payment Reform on two fronts: inconsistencies in price and quality measurement.

 Regarding price, it’s important to set a benchmark for purchasers to compare costs between different providers.
 In our CEO’s words, “you can’t manage what you can’t measure.”